openbmc/openbmc/poky/documentation/ref-manual/variables.rst

       :ref:`syslinux <ref-classes-syslinux>` class checks this variable.

    :term:`AUTOREV`
-      When ``SRCREV`` is set to the value of this variable, it specifies to use the latest source revision in the repository.
+      When :term:`SRCREV` is set to the value of this variable, it specifies to use the latest source revision in the repository.
 Here is an example::

          SRCREV = "${AUTOREV}"